-- Penalty for Late/missed work: In class work cannot be made-up unless arranged prior to the assignment.
-Major essays/journals will be scored one half-grade lower/day late.
-Note: for in class journals you must arrange a make-up before the day of the in class activity (possible full credit based on individual situation).
-Peer review counts toward each of your major essays' final score and cannot be made up so mark your calendar! - Incompletes: No incompletes will be given for 100A.
+- Penalty for Late/missed work: In-class work cannot be made up, you must be present to receive participation points.
+In-class journals, in the event of sickness or emergency, MUST be made up as you will not be able to submit final portfolio if it is missing any of the journals or other required documents.
+You MUST arrange journal make-up within one week of the deadline.
+Major essays/journals will be scored with 20% penalty per day late.
+Peer-reviews are mandatory.
+They are part of the final portfolio and count toward each of your major essays' final score and cannot be made up, so mark your calendar! - Incompletes: No incompletes will be given for 100A.